-Participating in the School Site Council or English Learner Advisory Council

-- Attending a parent workshop; topics could include sessions on math, technology, bullying, college prep, etc. - Attending special events, such as family barbeques, clean up Saturdays, family math or reading nights, fall or spring festivals, etc. - Participating in specials committees or clubs reflecting parent interests, such as book club, fundraising, etc. - Assisting with student programs, such as our service events, chaperoning field trips, or helping set up classroom libraries
+- Participating in the School Site Council or English Learner Advisory Council - Attending a parent workshop; topics could include sessions on math, technology, bullying, college prep, etc. - Attending special events, such as family barbeques, clean up Saturdays, family math or reading nights, literacy fairs, fall or spring festivals, and toy giveaways. - Participating in specials committees or clubs reflecting parent interests, such as the African book clubs, fundraising, etc. - Assisting with student programs, such as our service events, chaperoning field trips, or helping set up classroom libraries - Parents also take part in committees that have a direct impact on the community such as the ones listed below: - African American Heritage Committee- plan and execute the annual African American Heritage Block Party - O Student Safety Parent Community Committee- plan, organize and petition for revised safety measures such as the safety valet drop off/Pick up system - O Parent Task Force- Provide input in regional changes to curriculum and parent outreach